-The carbon dioxide (CO2) emitted from the combustion of biofuels and biomass (including wood) is biogenic, meaning it equates to the CO2 absorbed by the feedstock during its lifespan.
+The carbon dioxide (CO_2) emitted from the combustion of biofuels and biomass (including wood) is biogenic, meaning it equates to the CO_2 absorbed by the feedstock during its lifespan.
 This means the CO_2 portion of the combustion emissions of biofuels is treated as carbon neutral.
-However, the combustion of biofuels generates anthropogenic methane (CH4) and nitrous oxide (N2O), which must be included.
-As per guidance from the measuring emissions guide (Ministry for the Environment, 2022), calculate the CO_2 emissions in the same way as your (mandatory scope 1) direct emissions.
-However, instead of including the CO_2 within the emissions total (where CH4 and N2O gases are reported), list them as a separate line item under biogenic emissions for each category/scope.
+However, the combustion of biofuels generates anthropogenic methane (CH_4) and nitrous oxide (N_2O), which must be included.
+As per guidance from the measuring emissions guide (Ministry for the Environment, 2024), calculate the CO_2 emissions in the same way as your (mandatory scope 1) direct emissions.
+However, instead of including the CO_2 within the emissions total (where CH_4 and N_2O gases are reported) in your annual report, list them as a separate line item under biogenic emissions.